henrik/fixme-elixir/README.md

 Protip: make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the quickfix will remember what you're meant to change.

+## Gotchas

+If you see an error like "** (CompileError) lib/foo.ex:2: undefined function fixme/2", you probably forgot to `import FIXME`.

 ## Installation

 Add the dependency to your project's `mix.exs`: